RightAngle Helium Standing Desk Converter Review

 Even putting the adjustment mechanism aside, the Helium still boasts some impressive capabilities.
 Its work surface can reach a maximum height of 17 inches, matching both the Kangaroo and Winston's height range.
 The standard Helium model has a 12lb. lift capacity, but an additional $40 nets you a heavy duty model capable of lifting 30 lbs.
 You can set your monitor to a maximum 22 inches above the shelf surface, which is much higher than the vast majority of workstations.
 The Helium features your standard monitor tilt and rotation capabilities, though the monitor can't pan left or right.

 Stability is always a concern for stand up desk converters, particularly those that rely on a single mounting column, since the work surface usually exhibits some amount of shakiness.
-Amazingly, the Helium had some of the least wobble we've encountered in a sit stand workstation.
+Amazingly, the Helium had some of the least wobble we've encountered in a post-and-base sit stand workstation.
 Even without a stabilization leg like the one the Kangaroo uses, the Helium’s work surface was nearly as solid.
 We didn't experience any of the work surface flex or shakiness inherent to the majority of desktop converters on the market.
-Our rep claims this is because of specially-built stabilizers built in the mechanism—we were tempted to tear the Helium open to see how it all works, but we managed to contain our enthusiasm.

-One area where RightAngle made some concessions is in the Helium's monitor height adjustability.
+One key area where RightAngle made some design concessions, however, is in the Helium's monitor height adjustability.
 Unlike workstations like the Kangaroo, Workfit-S, or Quickstand, the Helium doesn't have a dedicated gas-assisted or counterbalance mechanism for its monitors.
 This secondary mechanism is what separates the good desktop converters from the best, and many otherwise great products have fallen short for lacking this feature.

 These monitor height mechanisms are necessary for two reasons.
 First, the amount of space you need between your monitor and your work surface is unique to you, and second, because the amount of space you need is usually greater by a small but noticeable amount when you’re standing.
 Standing desk converters like the Kangaroo make it very easy both to set the monitor where you need it, and to make necessary, minute monitor height adjustments on the fly.